Tag Archives: Probstfield Organic Community Garden

 POCG Sign

-The Probstfield Organic Community Garden is one of the largest public community gardens in the Fargo-Moorhead area, with over 100 plots available to community members.
+The Probstfield Organic Community Garden was one of the largest public community gardens in the Fargo-Moorhead area, with over 100 plots available to community members.

 “Unquestionably, community gardening will continue.
 It will be the peace-time descendant of the war garden.” —Charles Lathrop Pack, U.S. National War Garden Commission, 1919